Attentional Meta-learners for Few-shot Polythetic Classification: Attentional feature selection

-\paragraph{Feature selection.} Misclassification occurs when irrelevant features overwhelm the signal from the active elements.
-As this is a problem of highlighting the salient patterns within a set, we propose a self-attention based mechanism for feature selection, presented in Algorithm \ref{algo:feature_selection} and illustrated in Figures \ref{fig:graph_feature_selection} and \ref{fig:converging_vectors}.
-Intuitively, the process exploits the over-representation of patterns within features that are relevant to the classification as compared to patterns within the irrelevant features.
-We first standardise the features to prevent those common to the entire support set, which are not discriminating, from dominating the selection process (when classifying between tigers and lions we can ignore the claws, big teeth and whiskers).
-Numerical stabilisation has an additional benefit of preventing weakly activated features from being excessively scaled-up.
-We then repeatedly self-attend within the separate classes of the support set, using dot product attention with scale $\tau$, $\rmX_k \leftarrow \textup{DotAttn}(\rmX_k,\rmX_k,\rmX_k,\tau)$.
-Self-attention over a set of vectors maps each vector to the interior of the convex hull of the original set.
-If every member of a class has some feature in common, the convex hull is a point in that dimension and the features do not change.
+We then repeatedly self-attend within each separate class $k$ of the support set, using dot product attention with scale $\tau$, $\rmX_k \leftarrow \textup{DotAttn}(\rmX_k,\rmX_k,\rmX_k,\tau)$.
+Self-attention maps elements of a set of vectors to the interior of their convex hull.
+If every member of a class has some feature in common, the convex hull in that dimension is a point and the features do not change.
 In the polythetic case it is patterns of features that matter, and by attending more strongly between elements of the support set with such feature-patterns, these too are preserved.
-Figure \ref{fig:converging_vectors}, for example, shows how the $(+,-)$ and $(-,+)$ patterns in $(x,y)$ coordinates of the red class are preserved as vectors in these quadrants reinforce each other.
-We can measure the degree to which a feature has been preserved with the dispersion, and this is how we get a score for each feature which we can then use for feature selection.
+Figure \ref{fig:graph_feature_selection}, for example, shows polythetic variations within a class of XOR$_3$ with three active and three irrelevant features ($\alpha=\beta=3$).
+The patterns in the active features self-reinforce, forming cliques of strongly connected elements, whilst the irrelevant features decay.
+This is also evident from Figure~\ref{fig:converging_vectors_024} in the XOR$_2$ case, illustrating how the feature vectors converge during iterated self-attention.
+For instance the patterns in $\mathrm{(x, y)}$ coordinates of each class in opposite quadrants are preserved, as vectors in these quadrants reinforce each other, while variations in $\mathrm{z}$ get diluted.
+We can measure the degree to which a feature has been preserved with the dispersion.
+Features are scored by their dispersion over the support set (Line \ref{alg:score}) which indicates how well they have been preserved through the self-attention iterations, and thus how relevant they are.

-The feature scores can be used to rescale features across the support and query sets before applying the classifier, as in Figure \ref{fig:rescale_attn_classifiation}, or top-k selection.
-We focus on rescaling as the method that makes the fewest assumptions about the underlying classification, but using top-k is highly effective when the number of active elements is known, as shown in Appendix \ref{app:top_k}.
+The scores can be used directly to rescale features across the support and query sets before applying the classifier, as in Figure \ref{fig:rescale_attn_classifiation}, or in top-k selection.
+We focus on rescaling as the method that makes the fewest assumptions about the underlying classification, but using top-k is highly effective when the number of active elements is known, as shown in Appendix \ref{app:top_k}. \looseness=-1